 Emma

-If you enjoyed the Hunger Games trilogy by Susan Collins or sci-fi films like Equilibrium or Snowpiercer thenbrave you have, in part, to thank Aldous Huxley and the vision of the future he put forth in Brave New World.
+If you enjoyed the Hunger Games trilogy by Susan Collins or sci-fi films like Equilibrium or Snowpiercer then you have, in part, to thank Aldous Huxley and the vision of the future he put forth in Brave New World.
 Considered to be a dystopian classic along with 1984, Fahrenheit 451 and A Handmaid’s Tale, this book has consistently hit most banned and challenged lists since it was published in 1932.
 In fact, it was the 16th most banned book in the 20th century.
 Why?
 Here is the ironic twist: for a book that is critical of sexual promiscuity and numbing emotions with drugs, it has been criticized and banned for promoting the very same things (which makes one wonder if the would-be banners have actually read the book).
 Brave New World is by far my most favorite dystopian novel.
 I read it as a teenager, and it is, in my opinion, the one that has proved most prophetic.
 When I think of the world that Huxley predicted, I am astonished at how closely it resembles the world we live in today.

 Lynne